PTI Pacific Business Monitor

 At the end of May 2021, The PTI Network decided to reschedule the surveys to a bimonthly arrangement for the remainder of 2021.

 We have received feedback from businesses of survey fatigue and that business situations are not changing and unlikely to change especially with announcements that international borders may not be open until mid-2022.

-- The extent and severity of COVID-19 on Pacific businesses has remained stable, with 84% reporting a negative impact, which is consistent with last wave.
+The extent and severity of COVID-19 on Pacific businesses has worsened, with 75% reporting a negative impact, (up from 72% last wave).

-- 88% of businesses reported a decline in revenue due to COVID-19 (up from 85% last wave).
+71% of businesses reported a decline in revenue due to COVID-19, (down from 72% last wave).
+This is the lowest since tracking began.

-- 69% are confident that their business will survive the COVID-19 crisis, (up from 58% last wave).
+76% are confident that their business will survive the COVID-19 crisis, (down from 85% last wave).